kseniaafm/logs/README.md

 ## July 21st 2023
 Today in the first part of the day I lasered on the rest of the portraits onto the wood.
 Afterwards I painted another portrait.
 Before lunch we were all done with the portraits.
 In the second half of the day I helped wrapped the dried portraits for storage.
 I then worked on the slides a bit and then created the operating manual cover for the book we will print.
 Afterwards I did some text editing for the portrait descriptions.

+## July 24th 2023
+Today in the first part of the day I made some new edits to the cover of the manual, using Jose's comments.
+He wanted me to reword the title and use the updated logo.
+I did both and edited the logo a bit in order to fit the general theme.
+Then we had the usual project meeting in which we discussed the updates on the project.
+In the second part of the day I worked on portrait descriptions but mostly on the interior of the operating manual.